alwaysai/facial-rec/README.md

 (Windows PC or Mac) and not an edge device.
 To start the application at the command line enter:

-aai app start -- --name frist_last
+aai app start -- --name first_last

 To save an image press the k button on the computer and to exit the application press q button.